George Parks Highway: Gallery

 The multi-lane Parks Highway is seen at right as it passes by a downtown Wasilla business.

 The highway's bridge over Hurricane Gulch.

 The Parks Highway near Hurricane, Alaska.

-Milepost 238 signpost in McKinley Park.
+Milepost 238 signpost in Denali Park.
 The signpost is located in a turnout adjacent to a bridge crossing the Nenana River and near the entrance to Denali National Park.

 View of the Parks Highway in early autumn, looking northbound.

 The northern terminus of the highway in Fairbanks.
 View looking easterly from just west of the South Cushman Street overpass.